 Although both refurbishment and renovation involve making improvements to a building, the main distinction lies in the nature of the changes made.

 Refurbishment focuses on improving aesthetics, often involving repairs and restoring elements to their former condition without changing the structure of the building.
-This can include painting, updating fixtures, renovating and refinishing surfaces.
+This can include painting, updating fixtures, renovating, and refinishing surfaces.

 On the other hand, renovation goes beyond merely improving the aesthetics; it involves changing the structure of the building.
 This could mean removing walls, adding new sections, or altering the layout to enhance functionality.